 Worldwide, employees who work on holidays may be paid holiday time according to the client facility's policy and procedures.
-Please check with your recruiter about the policy at the facility you are assigned to.
+Please check with your recruiter about the policy at your assigned facility.
 Your holiday rate and eligibility will be reflected in your employment agreement.